collective/Products.RedirectionTool/Products/RedirectionTool/README.txt

     4. Click Add.

-  There is also a Redirection and Aliases control panel under Site Setup which presents all the redirections in the site in one place and allows enabling and disabling alias management per content type.
+  There is also a Redirection and Aliases control panel under Site Setup which presents all the redirections in the site in one place, allows enabling and disabling alias management per content type, and lets you upload redirections in bulk.

 Credits